 Since 2013, the main support mechanism for renewable generation in Spain entitles generators that export power to the national pool to earn a "reasonable return" which is calculated by reference to the average return in the secondary market of 10year Spanish government bond.
 To achieve this they are paid a "specific remuneration" on top of the market price that they receive for the electricity from the CNMC.
 However, the legislation allows the government to review and amend the specific remuneration every 6 years.
-To this end, the Spanish government published a preliminary bill on 28 December 2018 for the purposes of regulating the "reasonable return" that generators are entitled to earn for the next 6 year period from 2020 -2025, which is proposed to be reduced from 7.398% to 7.09%.
-While this provides some added certainty for now, the risk of a project's revenues changing every six years has led to a decrease in the length of financing terms available in the Spanish market for renewables projects, which in turn has had negative impact on the number of new renewable projects being developed in Spain.
+The risk of a project's revenues changing every six years has led to a decrease in the length of financing terms available in the Spanish market for renewables projects, which in turn has had negative impact on the number of new renewable projects being developed in Spain.

 The last two auctions held in May and July 2017 which awarded a total capacity of 3,000MW to renewable developers has shown that an unsubsidized renewables market is gradually becoming a reality without the need for any additional specific remuneration.
 While this removes the uncertainty of the level of specific remuneration that a project would receive, it would still leave a project exposed to volatile electricity prices that could go up or down, again negatively affecting the length of financing terms available.

 A long term Corporate PPA with a fixed price would help to solve both of these issues and allow lenders to offer longer tenures of debt.
 In addition to this, there are several other factors that would support the growth of Corporate PPAs in Spain.
 This includes: